-Why does God test us as Deuteronomy 8:2, Psalm 26:2, and other verses describe?
+Why does God test us as James 1:3 describes?
+Tests prove “the genuineness of our faith” (1 Peter 1:7).
 Read or listen to this chapter from Enduring Trials God’s Way to learn how trials prove your faith!

 Table of contents